x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 #### name

 *String*.
-Name provides a human-readable name for the object.
+Name provides a human-readable name for the component.
 Example:

     "name": "Frequency"

 #### keyPosition

 *Number*.
 Indicates the position of the dimension in the key, starting at 1.
-Example:
+This field should not be supplied for attributes.Example:

     "keyPosition": 1

 #### description

 *String* *nullable*.
-Provides a description for the object.
+Provides a description for the component.
 Example:

     "description": "The time interval at which observations occur over a given time period."